manuelvanrijn/manuelvanrijn.github.com/source/_posts/2012-09-17-yeoman-meets-travis-ci.markdown

 [{% img right /images/posts/yeoman-logo.png 200 200 Yeoman %}](/blog/2012/06/22/integrate-travis-ci-into-grunt/) Today I'd like to show how you can integrate Travis CI within your Yeoman project.

 [Travis CI](http://travis-ci.org/) is a hosted continuous integration service for open source projects and [Yeoman](http://yeoman.io) is a robust and opinionated set of tools, libraries, and a workflow that can help developers quickly build beautiful, compelling web apps.
-The only thing I missed was

 <!-- more -->